Processing Knowledge

 Decanning

-Crushing & Milling
+Crushing & milling

 Assay

 A laboratory assay is the only possible method to determine the composition of precious metal content in your converters.
-A proper analysis uses both the X-ray Fluorescence (XRF) and Inductive Coupled Plasma (ICP) methods to determine precious metal content.
+A proper analysis uses both theX-ray Fluorescence (XRF) and Inductive Coupled Plasma (ICP) methods to determine precious metal content.

-X-ray Fluorescence
+X-ray fluorescence

 XRF is the most common method used in assay laboratories.
 XRF is a non-destructive technique that measures fluorescent secondary x-rays emitted by a sample.

 While many companies claim they can sample converters, most of them might have an XRF machine at best, or even an XRF gun.
-The Golden Standard for toll refining companies is the ICP machine, which is much more precise.
+The Gold Standard for toll refining companies is the ICP machine, which is much more precise.

 The powder sample is converted into a liquid, and the component elements are separated.
 Plasma flame is then used to make the elements visible.
 Then the precious metal content is measured against the ceramic substrate by light intensity and the results are indicated as parts per million (PPMs).

-Determining the Value of Your Material
+Determining the value of your material

 With the completion of laboratory analysis, the value of your converters is determined.
 Processors do this by combining the PPMs of precious metals, net weight of the ceramic, and the market prices for the metals at the time of sale.
 It’s at this stage that all recyclers are paid, whether the company who assayed the material has a smelter or not.

-After the Processor: the Smelter
+After the processor: the smelter

-Your material moves to the furnace once you’ve been paid and the toll-refining process is over.
+Your material moves to the furnace once you’ve been paid and the toll refining process is over.
 Material is smelted in an arc or plasma.

 During this process, the catalyst ceramic floats on top of the furnace and needs to be released in two stages.
 The first stage of the tap-out is the ceramic.
 The second stage is to release the metal in the form of slag.
 It’s important to remember that furnaces need to be fed material constantly in order to work effectively.